laradrasin/muse-meets-machine/README.md

 ## Why I’m building this

-As AI tools become more embedded in creative, technical, and organizational work, communication is changing shape.

-Prompts become interfaces.
-Context becomes infrastructure.
-Documentation becomes memory.
-Voice becomes something that has to be designed, protected, and calibrated across systems.
+I’m interested in what changes when communications work stops being only about finished language and starts involving systems: prompts, repositories, documentation, workflows, model behavior, deployment, and iteration.

+AI tools are not just making writing faster.
+They are changing where communication work happens, who participates in it, and what has to be made explicit for a system to carry context forward.

-Muse Meets Machine is where I document what I’m learning by working inside those systems rather than only writing about them from the outside.
+Muse Meets Machine is where I document that shift by building inside the tools myself.

 ## Selected builds